 United Way of DeKalb County continues to focus on innovative ways to create a greater impact within DeKalb County, Indiana.

-Our second year of Impact funding will focus on supporting programs serving individuals who are ALICE: Asset Limited, Income Constrained, Employed - our neighbors who are working hard but still struggling to makes ends meet.
-Grant applications should align to one of the four impact areas: Healthy Community, Youth Opportunities, Financial Security, and Community Resiliency; as well as be rooted in collaboration, compassion, integrity, and community impact.
+Our Impact funding will focus on supporting programs serving individuals who are ALICE: Asset Limited, Income Constrained, Employed - our neighbors who are working hard but still struggling to make ends meet.
+Grant applications should align to one of the four impact areas: Healthy Community, Youth Opportunities, Financial Security, and Community Resiliency; as well as be rooted in collaboration, community impact, compassion, and integrity.

 UNITED IS THE WAY TO LASTING LOCAL CHANGE.